fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Portfolio sites are a popular enough way for junior developers to show off their skills and improve their chances of getting the first job.
+Do midlevel developers still do portfolio sites and is it a good idea?

+> Any updates on your thoughts on blockchains, cryptocurrencies and careers in this space since your last video on the subject?

 > Do you learn a new language every year. ?

 > Hi Fredrik, been listening for you for quite some time now and I really appriciate the time and effort you do.
 Huge help for people like me in the start of my career.
 I have a question, got offered an position at my current internship(digital agency).
 My role as an intern is .NET developer.
 I am currently studying a higher vocational education(.NET utvecklare, Stockholm).
 The agency offered me this offer with the clause that I learn Wordpress too as they really need Wordpress developers, so I will have a mix of .NET and WP work.
 I have no problems learning WP and I think it might be fun since I enjoy webdev.
 My question is will this hurt my career long term as a .NET developer?
 Or should I just take it and roll with it just to get my "foot in the door" since im a junior dev?